skaziweb/compare-git-tag-and-package-version/readme.md

 # Package to compare tags in package.json and in repository branch

-### The main reason for this package is do not forget add new tag after version update in package.josn
+### The main reason for creating this package is forgetting to add a new tag after updating the version in package.json

 ## Install package
 ```shell